-- (1) In General.
-A party or any person from whom discovery is sought may move for a protective order in the court where the action is pending or as an alternative on matters relating to a deposition, in the court for the district where the deposition will be taken.
-The motion must include a certification that the movant has in good faith conferred or attempted to confer with other affected parties in an effort to resolve the dispute without court action.
-The court may, for good cause, issue an order to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense, including one or more of the following: - (A) forbidding the disclosure or discovery; - (B) specifying terms, including time and place or the allocation of expenses, for the disclosure or discovery; - (C) prescribing a discovery method other than the one selected by the party seeking discovery; - (D) forbidding inquiry into certain matters, or limiting the scope of disclosure or discovery to certain matters; - (E) designating the persons who may be present while the discovery is conducted; - (F) requiring that a deposition be sealed and opened only on court order; - (G) requiring that a trade secret or other confidential research, development, or commercial information not be revealed or be revealed only in a specified way; and - (H) requiring that the parties simultaneously file specified documents or information in sealed envelopes, to be opened as the court directs. - (2) Ordering Discovery.
-If a motion for a protective order is wholly or partly denied, the court may, on just terms, order that any party or person provide or permit discovery. - (3) Awarding Expenses.
+(1) In General.
+A party or any person from whom discovery is sought may move for a protective order in the chancery court where the action is pending.
+The motion must include a certification that the movant has in good faith conferred or attempted to confer with other affected parties in an effort to resolve the dispute without chancery court action.
+The chancery court may, for good cause, issue an order to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense, including one or more of the following:

+(A) forbidding the disclosure or discovery;

+(B) specifying terms, including time and place or the allocation of expenses, for the disclosure or discovery;

+(C) prescribing a discovery method other than the one selected by the party seeking discovery;

+(D) forbidding inquiry into certain matters, or limiting the scope of disclosure or discovery to certain matters;

+(E) designating the persons who may be present while the discovery is conducted;

+(F) requiring that a deposition be sealed and opened only on chancery court order;

+(G) requiring that a trade secret or other confidential research, development, or commercial information not be revealed or be revealed only in a specified way; and

+(H) requiring that the parties simultaneously file specified documents or information in sealed envelopes, to be opened as the chancery court directs.

+(2) Ordering Discovery.
+If a motion for a protective order is wholly or partly denied, the chancery court may, on just terms, order that any party or person provide or permit discovery.

+(3) Awarding Expenses.
 Rule 37(a)(5) applies to the award of expenses.

-(d) Timing and Sequence of Discovery.
+(d) Timing, Sequence of Discovery, and Electronic Delivery.

-- (1) Timing.
-Except in a proceeding exempted from initial disclosure under Rule 26(a)(1)(B), or when authorized by these rules, by stipulation, or by court order, a party may not seek discovery from any source before the period for initial disclosures has expired and that party has provided the disclosures required under Rule 26(a)(1), (1.1), or (1.2). - (2) Sequence.
-Unless the parties stipulate or the court orders otherwise for the parties' and witnesses' convenience and in the interests of justice: - (A) methods of discovery may be used in any sequence; and
+(1) Timing.
+Except in a proceeding exempted from initial disclosure under Rule 26(a)(1)(B), or when authorized by these rules, by stipulation, or by chancery court order, a party may not seek discovery from any source before the period for initial disclosures has expired and that party has provided the disclosures required under Rule 26(a)(1).

+(2) Sequence.
+Unless the parties stipulate or the chancery court orders otherwise for the parties' and witnesses' convenience and in the interests of justice: